Skip to Content

 What will I learn?

-The course teaches you how to analyse film, introduces you to the skills needed for working in TV and radio, trains you to research, create and present in a radio studio and gives you the opportunity to manage and take responsibility for a live media and communications project such as the Scottish Student Journalism Awards.
+Throughout the course, you will develop the skills needed to analyse media texts, plan and produce content for television and radio, and research, create, and present material in a professional studio environment.
+You will also have the opportunity to manage and take responsibility for live media and communications projects, such as contributing to or supporting events like the Scottish Student Journalism Awards.

 Course contents: